venkysio/programs-prod/Security/XSS-Server/readme.md

 - This attack mainly occurs when the user clicks on the link containg malicious script.
 - These links appear like they are from the valid website but they also contaion some scripts that are executed without user's knowledge, stealing the data.

-- For example consider a search website that echoes the users search.
+- For example, Consider a search website that echoes the users search.
 This website asks for user login and stores user cookies in their browser.
         - When the user gets to see some link related to this website, he might click on that thinking that it will be giving him some serch results.
         - But the malicious url while leading to search website steals the user cookies containg login info stored in the browser nd then can access them.

 Usage: